 - Robin Plaskoff Horton – Urban Gardens Web

 - Tim Matcham – Tim Matcham Garden Design

 - Rebecca Sweet – Gossip in the Garden

 - Jenny Peterson – J Peterson Garden Design

 - Philip Voice – Landscape Juice

-So guys and gals, I hope you are up for an honest scrap (or they could have called it 10 things you didn’t know about me and here’s 7 of my favourite garden blogs – maybe too long?).
+So guys and gals, I hope you are up for an honest scrap (or they could have called it 10 things you didn’t know about me and here are 7 of my favourite garden blogs – may be too long?).

 Normal-ish service will be resumed next week.
 I say -ish because there will be a new monthly-ish feature starting – Inspirational Gardens and the people behind them, got a fabulous garden lined up for the first one.
 Can’t wait!
 And, finally, if you are all up for creating a beautiful garden of your own, check out our garden courses.